[ESPN] 2025年NBA模拟选秀:基于交易和最新情报的选秀预测

 The Spurs appear to be patiently building out their roster.
 They could look to add frontcourt depth at this stage of the draft, adding another rim protector alongside Victor Wembanyama to shore up their interior defense.

 Beringer’s official measurements, conducted last week, indicate he has grown an inch and a half in the past year, now standing over 7 feet in shoes.
-His measurements are similar to those of Jaren Jackson Jr. and Myles Turner at the same age, helping to understand why he ranks as the draft’s best shot blocker. – Givony
+His measurements are similar to those of Jaren Jackson Jr. and Myles Turner at the same age, which helps explain why he ranks as the draft’s best shot blocker. – Givony

 15. Oklahoma City Thunder (via Miami)